The perfect team — no matter the problem, we've got it covered

 Acute sport injuries

-Guglielmo works in our City clinic on Wednesday and Thursday.
+Pietro works in our City clinic on Tuesday, Wednesday and Friday.

 Gary Hickling MOst FAFS GOsC